Helicone/helicone/README.md

 Helicone is an open-source observability platform for Language Learning Models (LLMs).
 It offers the following features:

-- 📝 Logs all of your requests to OpenAI in a user-friendly UI
+- 📝 Logs all of your requests to OpenAI (and other providers) in a user-friendly UI

 - 💾 Caching, custom rate limits, and retries